cloud-gov/cg-site/_docs/compliance/compliance-community.md

 Send an email to [community@cloud.gov](mailto:community@cloud.gov) providing:

-- Your name and role
+* Your name and role
-- CSP name and FedRAMP status
+* CSP name and FedRAMP status
-- Statement of interest
+* Statement of interest (required if your CSP is not on the marketplace)

 ## Your communications are not private